jh-ng/DBTT_G7T7_ResourceAllocation/README.md

 ## Project Overview

-The goal of this project is to create a movie recommender system that:
+The goal of this project is to predict the daily earnings for a specific movie given its relevant details, allowing cinemas to decide how much resources they can allocate based on these predictions.

+Key Features:
-- Analyzes movie metadata (such as genres, distributor, and MPAA rating) along with historical earnings data.
+- Analyzes movie metadata (such as genre, distributor, MPAA rating, budget, and runtime) along with historical earnings data.
-- Trains machine learning models (Random Forest and Linear Regression) to predict daily earnings for movies.
+- Builds a predictive model using machine learning (Random Forest and Linear Regression) to forecast daily earnings for movies.
-- Provides a framework for making real-time predictions based on input movie details, such as budget, runtime, and genre.
+- Uses the model to make real-time predictions based on input movie details, such as budget, runtime, and genre.
+- Helps cinemas make more informed decisions about resource allocation for each movie.

 ## Data Description

 The project uses two primary datasets:

-1. **Attributes_DataFrame.csv**: Contains movie details, including attributes such as budget, distributor, genre, MPAA rating, runtime, and more.
+1. **Attributes_DataFrame.csv**: Contains movie details, including the following columns:
+   - `Title`: Movie title
+   - `Domestic`: Domestic earnings
+   - `International`: International earnings
+   - `Budget`: Movie budget
+   - `Distributor`: Movie distributor
+   - `MPAA-Rating`: MPAA rating of the movie
+   - `Runtime`: Movie runtime (in minutes)
+   - `Genres`: Genre(s) of the movie

-2. **Daily_DataFrame.csv**: Contains daily earnings data for the movies.
+2. **Daily_DataFrame.csv**: Contains daily earnings data for the movies, including the following columns:

-These datasets are used to train and evaluate the machine learning models.
-Additionally, real-time predictions are made using input movie details, such as genre and budget.
+   - `Movie_Title`: Title of the movie
+   - `Date`: Date of the earnings record
+   - `Daily`: Daily earnings for the movie
+   - `Theaters`: Number of theaters showing the movie on the given date
+   - `Rank`: Movie's rank based on earnings on that date

 ## Exploratory Data Analysis (EDA)

 The EDA phase was performed to understand the dataset and make informed decisions for model development:

-- **Data Quality and Preprocessing**:
+- **Data Loading and Preprocessing**:
-  - Merged datasets based on the movie title.
+  - Loaded the datasets and merged them based on the movie title.
   - Handled missing values by imputing numerical columns with the mean and categorical columns with the most frequent value.
+  - Displayed the resulting DataFrame to inspect the data after preprocessing.

-- **Feature Engineering**:
+- **Feature Engineering and Visualization**:
-  - Extracted time-based features from the date field (year, month, day, and day of the week).
+  - Applied feature engineering to extract time-based features from the date field (year, month, day, and day of the week).
   - One-hot encoded categorical variables such as distributor and MPAA rating.
   - Applied multi-label encoding to the genres field to create binary genre features.
+  - Visualized the DataFrame to observe the structure and distribution of data.

+- **Data Visualization**:
+  - Visualized the relationship between various features to identify trends, such as:
+    - Number of movies per distributor
+    - Total earnings by year
+    - Total earnings by month
+    - Total earnings by day of the week
+    - Earnings by genre

-- **Model Training**:
+- **Correlation Analysis**:
-  - Trained and evaluated both Random Forest and Linear Regression models to predict the daily earnings of movies.
+  - Conducted a correlation analysis to identify the relationships between different numerical features in the dataset.
+  - Visualized the correlation matrix to gain insights into potential predictors for the model.

 ## Model Methodology